How are special educational needs identified by schools and early years providers

 Special educational needs support

-For children and young people identified as having SEND, schools will take action to remove barriers to learning and put into place effective special educational provision.
+For children and young people identified as having SEND, early years settings and schools will take action to remove barriers to learning and put into place effective special educational provision.
 A graduated approach will be undertaken which draws upon the assess, plan, do, review cycle.
 During this cycle approaches are revisited, refined and revised building on a growing understanding of the learner's needs and the support needed in helping them to make good progress and secure good outcomes.

 Each stage of support builds on the good practice of the previous stages.
 This will lead to an approach in which increasing levels of support are provided where necessary and appropriate: from universal provision/inclusive high quality teaching; SEN Support and high needs provision through an EHCP.